 These rows will come with timestamps.
 Additionally, in the END TASK row you will also get a Reaction Time in the Reaction Time column that is the time since the BEGIN TASK timestamp.
 This can be used to calculate the time taken to complete the task.

-You can then upload your Gorilla metrics CSV file into your preferred statistical analysis package e.g. SPSS, R, Excel etc.
+Once you've downloaded your data, you can then upload your CSV file into your preferred statistical analysis package (e.g. SPSS, R, or Excel).

 You can find our support documentation on cleaning you data using R and Excel here.

 One of our users, Emma James, has put together a step-by-step guide to data processing using Tidyverse and R.

 This tutorial shows you how to set up tidyverse in R, read in your data, retain the key variables, and compute averages.

 It also explains how to deal with more than one experimental condition, combining output files and reshaping your dataset!

 The tutorial can be found here.